someonw-dev/java-template-gen/README.md

 your makefile with the given param to run the generated file.

 ## Non-features
-Does not support sub-directories, protected, final, native, strict, synchronized, transient or volatile
+Does not support sub-directories, protected, native, strict, synchronized, transient or volatile

 ## Command & Arguments
 #### Notes: